What Do I Do If I Damage My Dentures The Colony, TX

 Solving Problems With Dentures

 If your dentures need to be repaired, call (972) 534-6001 and schedule an appointment with our dental center right away.
 We can adjust them so the fit is improved, have damage corrected at the dental lab, and make sure your dentures fit as well as they possibly can.
-Since we are an emergency dentist office, we can schedule your appointment for the same day in many cases.
 If, however, you are tired of life with dentures, we are a cosmetic dentistry office and can provide you with alternatives that make it easier to enjoy life without thinking about your teeth.

 Questions Answered on This Page